-Turning to the Hindu Credit Union, we have also made substantial headway in resolving the payments for the depositors and shareholders of the HCU.
-To date, we have been honouring our commitment to the 147,707 former HCU depositors and shareholders whose liability amount to approximately \$668 million.
+Mr. Speaker, turning to the Hindu Credit Union, we have also made substantial headway in resolving the payments for the depositors and shareholders of the Hindu Credit Union.

-Payments made to the under \$75,000 account holders amounted to approximately \$132 million.
-The processing of payments for the 1,502 eligible HCU depositors and shareholders with account balances over \$75,000 commenced some time ago.
+To date, we have been honouring our commitment to the 147,707 former HCU depositors and shareholders whose liability amount to approximately \$668.2 million.
+Payments made to the under \$75,000 account holders amounted to approximately \$132.3 million.
+The processing of payments for the 1502 eligible HCU depositors and shareholders with account balances over \$75,000 commenced some time ago.
 We have also agreed to create a compassionate relief window to assist special needy cases.